The-Trademark-Factory/thetrademarkfactory/content/pages/index.md

       title: 'File online or get expert advice at no extra cost.
 Get started:'
     aussie:
       title: >-
+        Don't risk losing your brand.
+Let The TradeMark Factory take care of your application.
+      subtitle: >-
-        Every trademark application is checked and filed by expert trademark lawyers.
-      subtitle: 'The most reliable and cost-effective way to protect your brand. '
+        Every application is checked and filed by our expert lawyers.
+The most reliable and cost-effective way to protect your brand.
     scrolling_banner:
       - title: Online application or contact our experts
       - title: Integrated with IP Australia